nickeldan/hallmonitor/README.rst

 Whitelisting
 ------------

-You can whitelist certain types of events.
+You can whitelist certain types of packets.
 This alters the BPF so that the journalers won't be called on such packets.
 A whitelist can be created by including hamo/whitelist.h and declaring

 .. code-block:: c

     hamoArray whitelist = HAMO_ARRAY(hamoWhitelistEntry);

-A whitelist's entries can be freed by
+A whitelist can be cleared by

 .. code-block:: c